 Group calling calls all the stations that share your group MMSI.
-You must have a group MMSI programmed into the radio to make a group call, and the stations (boats) you are calling must have this same group MMSI programmed into their radios.
+You must have a group MMSI programmed into the radio to make a group call, and the stations you are calling must have this same group MMSI programmed into their radios.

-- 1. Press CALL-MENU to display the call menu. - 2.
-Select Group. - The radio prompts you to select a response channel.
-Use CHANNEL UP and CHANNEL DOWN to scroll through the available channels.
-When you reach the channel you want to use for a response, press ENT-1W/25W. - The radio asks you to confirm the call.
-Select Send to continue with the call or select Cancel to cancel the call. - The radio switches to channel 70 to transmit the call request then automatically switches to the designated response channel.
+- 1. Press CALL-MENU to open the call menu, and select Group. - 2.
+The radio prompts you to select a response channel.
+Turn the PUSH/ENTER knob to scroll through the available channels.
+When you reach the channel you want to use for a response, press PUSH/ENTER. - 3.
+The radio asks you to confirm the call.
+Select Send to continue with the call or select Cancel to cancel the call. - 4.
+The radio switches to channel 70 to transmit the call request then automatically switches to the designated response channel.